-Defending Your Driving Privileges With An ALR Hearing
+Defending Your Driving Privileges With An ALR Hearing in San Marcos

 Anyone who has been arrested for DWI and either refused to provide a specimen of their breath, blood or urine upon a request from law enforcement or provided a specimen showing a blood alcohol content above .08 can have their driving privileges suspended by DPS.
 In order to prevent such a suspension from automatically going into effect 40 days after the arrest, a driver must request an Administrative License Review (ALR) hearing.
 Although this request doesn’t have to be through a Criminal Defense Attorney in San Marcos, TX it is normally wise to go ahead and make the request through an experienced ALR attorney in order to protect your rights, as the request will need to be done a certain way in order to properly invoke this right.